 - 2 tablespoons agave syrup

-Blend all ingredients in a blender until smooth.
+Blend all ingredients except for agave syrup in a blender until smooth.
 At the end, add agave syrup to taste.
 If another sweetener is preferred, coconut sugar or simple syrup are delicious choices.
 Serve chilled.

 Blackberry Basil Lemonade

 The sweetener for this recipe can be anything you prefer—from honey to coconut sugar, or cane sugar to agave syrup.
 I found either cane sugar or agave to taste the best for this recipe.

 - 4 ounces blackberries (fresh or frozen) or 2–3 handfuls, if you’re picking yourself

 - Handful fresh basil leaves, off the stem

 - Lemon pulp from squeezed lemons